Farming focus in June for BSSS

 WSDG Annual Meeting

-If you would like to see the film, our Welsh regional group will be showing this at their Annual Meeting at the end of June.
-The Welsh Soil Discussion Group (WSDG) is holding their event on Thursday 27 June at Aberystwyth University, which is open to members and non-members.
-This will include an introduction to the WSDG, a screening of the film Six Inches of Soil, a panel discussion, a visit to the Biomass Connect site, and networking.
-Food and drink will be provided.
+Our Welsh regional group was pleased to show a screening of the film at their Annual Meeting at the end of June.
+The Welsh Soil Discussion Group (WSDG) held their event at Aberystwyth University, which included an introduction to the WSDG, a screening of the film Six Inches of Soil, a panel discussion, a visit to the Biomass Connect site, and networking.

 Open Farm Sunday